 Additionally, the Initiative promoted greater engagement in nature-positive economic activities, both through engaging private actors and by developing rural entrepreneurship and the establishment of SMEs.
 Community seed banks were developed with business plans to ensure they can develop into sustainable enterprises.
 Similarly, NATURE+'s circular economy work supported the development of 17 businesses in the 5 countries.

-Reflection on Addressing Core Challenges
+Addressing core challenges

 The Initiative set out to tackle key challenges related to climate resilience, biodiversity loss, and the integration of sustainability into agricultural policies and investments.
 The following reflections illustrate the impact of the Initiative’s efforts:

-Bridging the Science-Implementation Gap: By fostering co-creation processes with local stakeholders, the Initiative ensured that scientific research translates into actionable, community-driven solutions.
+Bridging the science-implementation gap: By fostering co-creation processes with local stakeholders, the Initiative ensured that scientific research translates into actionable, community-driven solutions.

-Institutionalizing Sustainable Practices: The uptake of nature-positive approaches by national research institutions and policymakers suggests a systemic shift toward more sustainable agricultural governance.
+Institutionalizing sustainable practices: The uptake of nature-positive approaches by national research institutions and policymakers suggests a systemic shift toward more sustainable agricultural governance.

-Scaling Financial Commitments: Engaging with investment actors has helped secure long-term funding mechanisms that will sustain nature-positive transitions beyond the Initiative’s business cycle.
+Scaling financial commitments: Engaging with investment actors has helped secure long-term funding mechanisms that will sustain nature-positive transitions beyond the Initiative’s business cycle.

 Conclusion

-The Nature-Positive Solutions Initiative successfully delivered on its Theory of Change by combining scientific innovation with strategic policy and financial engagements.
+The Nature-Positive Solutions Initiative successfully delivered on its theory of change by combining scientific innovation with strategic policy and financial engagements.
 As the Initiative reaches the end of its current cycle, its legacy is evident in the institutional and financial commitments secured to sustain nature-positive practices at scale.
 Future efforts in the CGIAR Research Portfolio 2025-2030 should build on these achievements by further integrating digital innovations, expanding farmer-led research networks, deepening policy engagement to ensure long-term impact, and expanding to the landscape scale, both in NATURE+ target countries and others.

 Section 3: Work Package progress

-Max. length: 1 page per Work Package (0.5-page Work Package theory of change diagram + 400-word narrative per Work Package) + 1 page for the Work Package progress rating.
-E.g. if the Initiative has 5 Work Packages, the section would be 6 pages.

 Work Package 1: CONSERVE

-Theory of Change Diagram:
+Theory of change diagram: